Ossining Day Trip: How to Spend 24 Hours in Town

 5 p.m. – Take a stroll at Teatown

-You can’t do Ossining without a stop at Teatown (1600 Spring Valley Rd.; 914.762.2912).
-Traverse some of the thousand-acre preserve’s hiking trails in search of bald eagles and walk among the bare, but still gorgeous maple trees.
-If you’re lucky, the lake and trees might be covered in snow, allowing you to explore what’s truly a winter wonderland.
-Be sure to dress warm and remember to take photos aplenty.
+You can’t do Ossining without a stop at Teatown (1600 Spring Valley Rd, 914.762.2912).
+Traverse some of the thousand-acre preserve’s hiking trails in search of bald eagles and walk among gorgeous maple trees.
+Remember to take photos aplenty on your stroll.

 View this post on Instagram